Middlebury College has long been a leader in foreign language education.

 Middlebury offers undergraduate programs in Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Portuguese, Russian and Spanish.
 A dedicated faculty, recruited from all over the world, is committed to providing the most effective, successful and enjoyable instruction, so that students can thrive in a climate of cultural diversity and academic excellence.
 Undergraduates can also enroll in Middlebury’s C.V.
 Starr Schools Abroad, located in 13 countries and more than 30 cities.

-In summer, the internationally recognized Language Schools offer intensive immersion instruction in the 10 languages at two locations, Middlebury College and Mills College in Oakland, California.
+In summer, the internationally recognized Language Schools offer intensive immersion instruction in eleven languages at two locations, Middlebury College and Mills College in Oakland, California.

 Finally, Middlebury’s affiliation with the Middlebury Institute of International Studies at Monterey (MIIS) provides the potential for a streamlined progression to language related graduate studies.
 Students can gain a year in language study (8 academic credits) in Arabic, Chinese, French, Russian, and Spanish through the eight-week Summer Intensive Language Program.
 And ESL students can improve English language skills through the Intensive English Programs, with sessions four times a year.